ibm-cloud-docs/apps/mngapps.md

 # Checking the status of your app
 {: #manageapps}

-Your dashboard in the {{site.data.keyword.Bluemix}} console provides summary information for the applications that you created.
+Your resource list in the {{site.data.keyword.Bluemix}} console provides summary information for the applications that you created.
 The summary information includes the name, icon, URL, runtime, running status, and service instances that are bound to the app.
 {:shortdesc}

 ## Understanding the status of your app
 {: #status}

-From your dashboard, you can view the status of each application.
+From your resource list, you can view the status of each application.
 In the state column for each application, you can see whether the instances of app are running.

 <dl>
 <dt>